 Artist G. Harvey

 grew up in the rugged hills north of San Antonio, Texas from where herds of longhorn cattle were once driven up dusty trails to the Kansas railheads.
-His grandfather was a trail boss at 18 and helped create an American legend.
-So the American West is not only the artist's inspiration but his birthright.
+His grandfather was a trail boss at 18, and helped create an American legend.
+So the American West was not only the artist's inspiration but his birthright.

 Harvey's early interest in sketching and drawing slowly evolved into a passion for painting in oils.
-After graduation cum laude from North Texas State University, Harvey took a position with the University of Texas in Austin, but he soon realized that weekends and nights at the easel did not satisfy his love of painting.
-He abandoned the security of a full-time job in 1963 and threw his total energy into a fine art career.
+After graduating cum laude from North Texas State University, Harvey took a position with the University of Texas in Austin; but he soon realized that weekends and nights at the easel did not satisfy his love of painting.
+He abandoned the security of a full-time job in 1963, and threw his total energy into a fine art career.

-Today, G. Harvey lives in Fredericksburg, Texas, with his wife Pat in a 150-year old stone home built by German settlers.
-His studio and residence are nestled within the Historic District of Fredericksburg.
+G. Harvey lived in Fredericksburg, Texas, with his wife Pat in a 150-year old stone home built by German settlers.
+His studio and residence were nestled within the Historic District of Fredericksburg.